 House Price Watch

-In the charming area of Middop, nestled within the Ribble Valley, the real estate market has seen a fascinating range of house prices.
+Middop, nestled in the beautiful Ribble Valley, has seen a fascinating range of house sales over the years.
 The most expensive house sold for a remarkable £800,000 in 2015, while the least expensive fetched £100,000.
-Over the years, there have been 15 sales since 1996, with the latest transaction occurring in 2023.
-Notably, 10 of these houses are located on the same street, Burnley Road, Stocks Lane, showcasing a unique community vibe.
+Since 1996, there have been 15 sales in this charming area, with 10 homes located on the same street, Burnley Road, Stocks Lane.
+The latest sale on record took place in 2023, showcasing the continued appeal of this lovely community.

 Sold in February 2015